-As one of its contributions to development cooperation, KU Leuven offers scholarships every academic year to exceptional students from developing countries to course their PhD in the largest university of Flanders, Belgium.
-The programme is organised and managed by IRO, the University's Interfaculty Council for Development Cooperation.
-This programme is intended for the student to do his or her whole research at KU Leuven; therefore, any other type of agreement (e.g. Sandwich programmes, etc) are not envisioned.
+As one of its contributions to development cooperation,every academic year KU Leuven selects exceptional students from developing countries as scholarship candidates to obtain their PhD from the largest university of Flanders, Belgium.
+The programme is managed by IRO, the University's Interfaculty Council for Development Cooperation.
+The aim is to give students the opportunity to do their full PhD research at KU Leuven; therefore, other types of agreement (e.g. sandwich programmes) are excluded from the programme.

 KU Leuven is situated at about twenty kilometers from Brussels, the capital of both Belgium and Europe.
 It is the oldest university of the Low Countries.
 As such, it has a long-standing tradition of hospitality towards students and scholars from abroad.
 Currently, almost 7,000 international students (about 15% of the total number of students at KU Leuven) have found their home away from home in Leuven.